AceCentre/RelayKeys/docs/developers/architecture.md

 You should, if everything is working as expected, see it type on the second device.
 If not have a look at the log files.

 One problem may be that the daemon cant find the COM port.
 You can fix this by fixing the com port you found in step 2 and putting it in the config file. e.g. add ``dev=COM6`` if the com port is 6.
+More information can be found [here](/developers/relaykeys-cfg.html#dev-defining-your-port-of-the-relaykeys-hardware)